-In preclinical in vitro tests on human cell lines, SPI-8811 acted as an ion transport modulator, facilitating transport of chloride ions across cell membranes through the CIC-2 chloride channel, a transport process different from that which is defective in cystic fibrosis patients.
+In preclinical in vitro tests on human cell lines, SPI-8811 acted as an ion transport modulator, facilitating transport of chloride ions across cell membranes through the ClC-2 chloride channel, a transport process different from that which is defective in cystic fibrosis patients.
 We believe that the ability of SPI-8811 to activate chloride transport using an alternate chloride channel could potentially reverse the effects caused by the defective CFTR, reducing mucus viscosity and allowing increased clearance of mucus in the lungs, pancreas and liver.

 In 2003, we conducted an open-label, dose-escalating Phase II trial of orally administered SPI-8811 in 24 participants with documented cystic fibrosis.
 These participants were assigned to one of three dose cohorts at four sites in the United States and treated with SPI-8811 for seven days.
 SPI-8811 was generally well tolerated by trial participants, although one participant experienced a serious adverse event and was hospitalized for exacerbation, or short-term worsening, of the disease, possibly as a result of treatment with SPI-8811.
 Although this trial focused primarily on safety, we also examined the effect of SPI-8811 on chloride secretion in cells lining the nose and salivary glands as well as overall quality of life as measured by a questionnaire published by the Cystic Fibrosis Foundation.
 The results for chloride secretion were inconclusive, which we believe was likely due to the rapid metabolization of the drug in the gastrointestinal tract, the short duration of the trial and the limited number of participants enrolled in the trial.
 However, we did observe improvements in baseline gastrointestinal disorders associated with cystic fibrosis as measured by the questionnaire.
-As a result, we determined to focus our initial development efforts on the treatment of gastrointestinal disorders associated with cystic fibrosis and plan to commence a Phase II dose-ranging trial of orally administered SPI-8811 for the treatment of these disorders by the second quarter of 2008.
-In the future, we also plan to develop an inhaled formulation of SPI-8811 for the treatment of respiratory symptoms of cystic fibrosis.
+As a result, we determined to focus our initial development efforts on the treatment of gastrointestinal disorders associated with cystic fibrosis and plan to commence a Phase II dose-ranging trial of orally administered SPI-8811 for the treatment of respiratory symptoms of cystic fibrosis.